 FACT: In Missouri in 2019, only 34% of 4th graders were proficient (on grade level) in reading and 32% of 8th graders were proficient in math.
 (National Assessment of Educational Progress, 2019)

-FACT: 2/3 of all students who cannot read proficiently by the end of the 4th grade will end up in the criminal justice system or on welfare.
-The 4th grade is the watershed year.
-We can predict that if a child is not reading proficiently in the 4th grade, he or she will have approximately a 78% chance of not catching up.
-(Begin to Read, 2017)
+FACT: 2/3 of all students who cannot read proficiently (on grade level) by the end of the 4th grade will end up in the criminal justice system and/or on welfare.
+(Begin to Read, 2019)

 FACT: Economically-disadvantaged students and students of color experience significant education disparities.
-Only 35.4% of low-income students and 25.7% of African-American students in Missouri achieve grade-level proficiency in English/Language Arts compared to 42.2% of students overall, and only 28.5% of low-income students and 18.5% of African-American students achieve grade-level proficiency in math compared to 41.2% of students overall.
-(Missouri Department of Elementary and Secondary Education, Missouri Assessment Program (MAP) Data, 2018)
+Only 34% of low-income (free and reduced price lunch) students and 24.7% of African-American students in Missouri achieve grade-level proficiency in English/Language Arts compared to 48.6% of students overall; and only 28.3% of low-income students and 18.3% of African-American students achieve grade-level proficiency in math compared to 41.2% of students overall.
+(Missouri Department of Elementary and Secondary Education, 2019)

 To read more about the education and health of students in St. Louis, Missouri, and the U.S., take a look at these helpful websites:

 How Missouri Public School Students Spend Their Time